Helensburgh Hockey Club: Formation of the club

 Many players at the club had strong navy links due to the close proximity of HMNB Clyde.
-A number of early games were played against the navy, including a 11-0 victory over HMS Jupiter.
+A number of early games were played against the navy, including a 11–0 victory over HMS Jupiter.
 Games against HMS Bristol, HMS Juno and HMS Penelope were also played.
 The club used the facilities at HMNB Clyde for playing, training and after match teas.

-During the late 70's and early 80's, the club bounced between the 1st division and the 2nd division in the West District.
-In 1983-84, the club finished in its highest ever league position, finishing 2nd under the command of Robert Henderson.
-In season 1980-81, the 2nd XI joined the newly created 4th division and under the leadership of Jim Riach and Jeremy Nicol, achieved as high as 2nd place.
+During the late 70s and early 80s, the club bounced between the 1st division and the 2nd division in the West District.
+In 1983–84, the club finished in its highest ever league position, finishing second under the command of Robert Henderson.
+In season 1980–81, the 2nd XI joined the newly created 4th division and under the leadership of Jim Riach and Jeremy Nicol, achieved as high as second place.

 Ladies XI

-In 1982-83, the club started a ladies team.
+In 1982–83, the club started a ladies team.
 They entered the West District Women's division 6 and were an instant hit.
 Between 1983-84 and 1988-89 they earned successive promotions from division 6 to division 1.
-This impressive run halted when they reached division 1, and they were relegated in 1988-89, however it was a fantastic achievement nonetheless.
+This impressive run halted when they reached division 1, and they were relegated in 1988–89, however it was a fantastic achievement nonetheless.

-After a number of seasons in the 2nd division, they had there most successful stint in 1994-95, winning the west district division 1.
+After a number of seasons in the 2nd division, they had there most successful stint in 1994–95, winning the west district division 1.
 As district champions, they were then offered the chance to play in the National League.
 The decision to go national was a massive club decision and was eventually turned down by the club.
 This led to a number of the ladies leaving Helensburgh Hockey Club and creating their own Helensburgh Ladies, a separate entity.
 The ladies XI of Helensburgh Hockey Club eventually dwindled away and by the year 2000, Helensburgh was just a men's club again.

-Developing the Club

-The ladies XI were doing fantastically well and although the men's 2nd XI had folded, the 1st XI was enjoying some success of its own.
-They continued to bounce up and down between division 1 and 2, however in 1993-94 season they started there longest stint in the first division, of 9 years.
-They achieved a 3rd-place finish in 1994-95, under captain Barry Cox.

-An increased buzz about the club, and the tireless effort of Barry Cox and Andy Richardson lead the club the starting a 2nd XI again in 1998-99.
-This, coupled with the start of the Junior club, in turn, lead to the start of a 3rd XI in 2004-05.
-Success on the pitch has been hard to come by.
-The club made it to the semi-final of the reserve cup in 2007-08 and in the 2017-18 season the 1st XI won the 2nd division.
+A struggling club

+Whilst the ladies were doing well on the pitch, the men were struggling to field two teams and by 1990 the club was down to just one men's XI.
+By the end of the '90s they had also lost the ladies section.
+The majority of the 90s was spent bouncing between division 1 and 2 for the men, but with the formation of Scottish Hockey's regional leagues in 1997–98, the club were moved to division 1 and remained there for four seasons.